Update: ‘Design,’ ‘Specifications,’ and ‘Release Date,’ and ‘Fourth-generation battery’ sub-section updated.

 Design

-With its low ground clearance and emphasized shoulders, the production-spec Ioniq 6 N should have an imposing stance.
-It may sport a front splitter, larger front air intakes, a massive hood vent, partially blanked headlamps, side skirts, unique mirrors, wider wheel arches, exclusive wheels and tires, a rear diffuser, a triangular brake light, and a fixed rear wing.
-A signature Hyundai N Performance Blue exterior with a racing stripe, N branding, red accents, and the works for amplifying the motorsport-inspired looks is a given!
+The Ioniq 6 N may sport a front splitter, larger front air intakes, a massive hood vent, partially blanked headlamps, side skirts, unique mirrors, wider wheel arches, exclusive wheels and tires, a rear diffuser, a triangular brake light, and a fixed rear wing.
+A signature Hyundai N Performance Blue exterior with a racing stripe, N branding, red accents, and the works for amplifying the motorsport-inspired looks is all but guaranteed!

 Specifications

-According to a report Australia’s Drive released on November 22, 2023, the Hyundai Ioniq 6 N will offer the best performance ever on a street-legal Hyundai and potentially be faster than the Ioniq 5 N, which accelerates from 0 to 60 mph in approximately 3.25 seconds and hits a top speed of 162 mph.
+According to a report Australia’s Drive released on November 22, 2023, the Hyundai Ioniq 6 N will offer the best performance ever on a street-legal Hyundai.
+What this tells us is that it will surpass the Ioniq 5 N, which accelerates from 0 to 60 mph in approximately 3.25 seconds and hits a top speed of 162 mph.
 It may pack more power than the Ioniq 5 N, which has a dual-motor powertrain generating 601 horsepower (641 horsepower with boost mode engaged).

-The significantly more powerful and torquier powertrain Ioniq 6 N will demand high energy.
-To accommodate this demand, Hyundai could equip the Ioniq 6 N with the new and larger 84 kWh battery pack instead of the standard 77.4 kWh battery.
-The battery management system should also be a new unit, one that is designed to deliver consistent trackday performance.
+The significantly more powerful and torquier powertrain will demand high energy.
+Hence, a larger battery pack will come into play here.
+The battery management system should also be a new unit, designed to deliver consistent track day performance.
 A 10-80% charging session using a rapid charger should take just 18 minutes.
-The EPA-est. range of the Ioniq 6 N could be around 250 miles.
+The EPA-est. range of the Ioniq 6 N could be around 230 miles.
 The car is expected to feature a Track SOC calculator that automatically calculates energy consumption per lap.

 Features